-The status of child labour generally in Makindye division within Kampala district, the children experiencing abuse and finally the recommendations on how and what best should the government do to solve, eliminate, and minimize domestic violence.
+The status of child labour generally in Kampala district, the children experiencing abuse and finally the recommendations on how and what best should the government do to solve, eliminate, and minimize domestic violence.
 The presentation of the findings was done using tables, figures, and percentages.

-SAMPLE SELECTION: The clients purposively were selected from Makindye Division within Kampala district.
+SAMPLE SELECTION: The clients were purposively selected from Kampala district.
 It was then proportionately allocated in consideration of rural urban distribution in each area.

-The area coverage was obtained from the central division offices in Kampala.
+The area coverage was obtained from the central offices in Kampala.
 Sampling households in the area was done and households selected as the Final Sampling Units for the interview.
 The sampling frame consisted of households with any form of child labour.
 One child was purposively selected and interviewed in each of the selected households.
-Overall, a total of 29 children were sampled from the selected households and 10 children were met at their places of work bringing overall total of studied children to 39.
+Overall, a total of 29 children were sampled from the selected households and 15 children were met at their places of work bringing overall total of studied children to 44.